 ~For accounts that don’t allow for biometric options using strong passwords that are 8+ characters long that include a capital letter, number, character, and are not personal to your life are the second-best option.
 It is hard to believe that passwords like ‘password’, ‘123456’, and ‘abc123’ are still highly used these days.
 Make sure yours is strong and unique, giving your accounts a better chance at staying secure.

 ~Prevent being tracked online by using best practices that include adjusting privacy settings, staying on private WI-FI, using a VPN, and browse the web in incognito mode.
 Learn about these and many other ways to protect yourself on the internet by reading our post How Not to Be Tracked Online.

 ~Use 2-Factor Authentication

 ~For extra security it is best to always using 2-factor authentication for an added layer of security.
-In most instances, having 2-factor authentication (also referred to as 2FA) will prevent an outsider from logging into your accounts even if they have your password.
-Whoever hopes to access your accounts must provide two credentials to prove they are you which means they would need a lot of access to your private data, which the average thief does not do, they want the easy fish.
+In most instances, having 2-factor authentication (also referred to as 2FA or MFA) will prevent an outsider from logging into your accounts even if they have your password.
+Whoever hopes to access your accounts must provide two forms of credentials to prove they are you, which means they would need a lot of access to your private data, which the average thief does not do, they want the easy fish.

 ~2FA can be autogenerated from the site or app you are using or to make it even more difficult, external authentication apps exist.
 If generated from the site you are trying to log into, they normally sent you a text or email with the 6-digit code.
 The hacker would need to have your password and access to your phone or email to finish their fraudulent attempt.